cherry0116/RB-C1000/README.md

     Torchaudio 0.13.1
     Cuda 11.6

-You can build the environment quickly by installing the requirements:
+You can go to the install directory and build the environment quickly by installing the requirements:

+    cd install_folder
-    conda env create -f requirements.yml
+    conda env create -f astro_cls.yaml
     conda activate astro_cls

-Train RB-C1000:
+    pip install -r astro_cls.txt

+We then go to the code directory and train the RB-C1000 model:

+    cd ../cls_code
+    CUDA_VISIBLE_DEVICES=0 python main.py

 ### Evaluate

+After training the model will directly evaluate the performance.
+If you want to test a given checkpoint, you need to modify the "resume" of the "load_bestckpt.py" and then run:

+    CUDA_VISIBLE_DEVICES=0 python load_bestckpt.py

+### Performance